chriskonnertz/bbcode/README.md

-# Instructions
+## Instructions

-1. Download the file
-2. Include it in your PHP file
+1. Include `bbcode.php` in your PHP file
-3. Instantiate the BBCode class
+2. Instantiate the `BBCode` class
-4. Execute the toHTML method on your string containing bbcode
+3. Execute the `toHTML` method on a string which contains BBCode
-5. Enjoy HTML output
+4. Enjoy HTML output

-# Example Code
+## Example Code

 ```php
 <?php